 Some distribution centers can also provide value-added services like repacking to prepare products for special promotions at the point of sale.

 According to an article in Inbound Logistics, retailers whose products and supply chain exhibit the following characteristics would benefit from adopting a DSD distribution model.

 - Controlled deliveries during a limited window

-- Drivers who can develop an amiable relationship with your retailers, as they will be the main (and frequent) point of contact between your brand and the retailer.
+- Drivers who can develop an amicable relationship with your retailers, as they will be the main (and frequent) point of contact between your brand and the retailer.

 - The majority of your customers are smaller retailers with minimal storage space on-site and inventories that need to be restocked frequently.